marvinmednick/Exploring-Near-Contracts/README.md

 ## Interacting with the Application

 Opening the web pages you will see two column one for the Main contract and one for the Proxy contract.
-(TODO - change admin name in contracts for image)

 ![image info](.\header_example.jpg)